huwarr/Spotify_API/README.md

-# Album and track pf the day
+# Album and track of the day

 ### Use case